HidayatRivai2020/Python/collection/README.md

 # Collection
 - `sequence`: special data structure that can store more than one value and can be browsed
-- `collection`: data types that can store multiple values in a single variable'
+- `collection`: data types that can store multiple values in a single variable
 - `nested collection`: collection as data-type inside of collection
 - `list`: data structure that can hold elements in sequence
 - `tuples`: immutable data structure